dValdespino/kurl/README.md

   - "Use" method to automatically dispose the handle after usage.

 ## Requirements
 To compile this library and projects depending on it, you must have libcurl installed in your system.
+Make sure to update the libcurl.def interop file to match your installation (absolute paths are necessary on Windows).